List of Subjects

 Advanced Level

 At Advanced Level, the syllabus is divided into two main sections.
-The Family, Home, and Society component examines how families and lifestyles are evolving, addresses individual well-being across all ages, and covers issues related to housing, the environment, resource management, consumer education and financial management.
+The Family, Home, and Society component examines how families and lifestyles are evolving, addresses individual well-being across all ages, and covers issues related to housing, the environment, resource management, consumer education, and financial management.
 The Food, Nutrition, and Health component delves into nutrients and dietary guidelines, energy needs, the link between diet and health, meal planning, food commodities, and food production trends.
-Issues related to food spoilage and preservation are also dealt with.
+The course also examines issues related to food spoilage and preservation.
 Students also complete coursework, which includes a food study task and an investigation.

 Intermediate Level